sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/single-node/minikube.md

 ## Sourcegraph minikube overlay

 The [Sourcegraph minikube overlay](https://github.com/sourcegraph/deploy-sourcegraph-k8s/tree/main/examples/minikube) deletes resource declarations and storage classnames to enable running Sourcegraph on minikube locally with less resources, as it normally takes a lot more of resources to run Sourcegraph at a production level.
-See our docs on creating [custom overlays](../kubernetes) if you would like to customize the overlay.
+See our docs on creating [kustomize overlays](../kubernetes/kustomize) if you would like to customize the overlay.

 ## Prerequisites